amuhebwa/messenger-bot-tutorial/Tutorial.md

     heroku logs --source app  -t
     ```

 3. Use your other window to edit your index.js file and commit/push your changes.
+Try changing the "Hello World" text.
 Remember these steps to deploy your changes:

     ```
     git add .